Libertarianism in the United Kingdom: Political parties

-Relationship with the Conservative Party
+Conservative Party

 Libertarianism, and particularly right-libertarianism, became more prominent in British politics after the promotion of neoliberalism and economic liberalism under the premiership of Margaret Thatcher.
 Since the 1980s, a number of Conservative MPs have been considered to have libertarian leanings, and libertarian groups have been perceived to exert considerable influence over the Party.
+There has also been a long-standing right-libertarian faction of the mainstream Conservative Party that espouses Thatcherism.